 - Round Down– You know your negotiation is nearing conclusion when the merchant offers to meet you in the middle.
 For example: you find a tunic for 1000 rupees.
 You start bargaining with the seller.
 By the end of the negotiation, the final offer is 650.
 My favorite trick is to insist on paying the (lower), even number.
 This is most easily done by stating that you don’t have change and would not like to break a larger bill.
 Trust me, those 50 piece savings add up over time.
 If you use this trick on 4 separate deals, you will have 200 extra bills to purchase something extra!

-- Be Confident– There’s no spoil-proof way of avoiding the attention you receive as a foreigner.
+- Be Confident– There’s no fool-proof way of avoiding the attention you receive as a foreigner.
 However, confidence is key when haggling in the marketplace.
 If someone tells you that something is hand-embroidered (and you know it is not) call them on their bluff.
 If a merchant lies and says that something is one-of-a-kind gently inform him that you saw the same product 4 stalls over– then tell him the competitor’s price (and don’t be afraid to make one up).
 When the merchant sees that you are an intuitive, confident buyer he will treat you with fairness and respect.

 - Use your Prior Purchases as Leverage for Future Purchases– As you shop you will gain a better understanding of market value.
 If you purchased a dress from one vendor and later see another that you like, use your previous price as leverage with the second merchant.
 If the second garment is more intricate than the first, then offer him a slightly higher price out of respect.
 If the second garment is more simple than the first, then show him your previous find and offer a comparatively lower price.
 This will demonstrate to the seller that you know and understand the product value and cannot be fooled into overpaying.
 Chances are, the merchant will be impressed by the prices you negotiated with his peers and yield to your request.